-Risa Brooks is the Allis-Chalmers Professor in the Department of Political Science at Marquette University.
-Her research focuses on international security, US and comparative civil-military relations, and militant organizations, with a specific geographic expertise in the armed forces of the Middle East and North Africa.
+Risa Brooks is Allis-Chalmers Professor of Political Science at Marquette University.
+Her primary research interests lie in questions related to U.S. and comparative civil-military relations, politicization of the military, strategic assessment and military professionalism.

 Brooks holds a PhD in political science from the University of California, San Diego.